G-U-N/PyCIL/README.md

 ## What's New
-- [2023-09]🌟 We have released [PILOT](https://github.com/sun-hailong/LAMDA-PILOT) tooxbox for class-incremental learning with pre-trained models.
+- [2023-09]🌟 We have released [PILOT](https://github.com/sun-hailong/LAMDA-PILOT) toolbox for class-incremental learning with pre-trained models.
 Have a try!
 - [2023-07]🌟 Add [MEMO](https://openreview.net/forum?id=S07feAlQHgM), [BEEF](https://openreview.net/forum?id=iP77_axu0h3), and [SimpleCIL](https://arxiv.org/abs/2303.07338).
 State-of-the-art methods of 2023!
 - [2023-05]🌟 Check out our recent work about [class-incremental learning with vision-language models](https://arxiv.org/abs/2305.19270)!
 - [2023-02]🌟 Check out our [rigorous and unified survey](https://arxiv.org/abs/2302.03648) about class-incremental learning, which introduces some memory-agnostic measures with holistic evaluations from multiple aspects!